TillMacher/dbDNA/README.md

 `pip3 install --upgrade seqranker`

+Besides the main script, several other programs are required for the database creation.
+Please follow the installation instructions for your operating system for each software.

 ### mafft
 Mafft is software to calculate multiple sequence alignments and is required the phylogenetic approach.
 More information about the installation of mafft can be found [here](https://mafft.cbrc.jp/alignment/software/).